tlsnotary/tlsn/crates/notary/server/README.md

 ### Signing
 To sign the notarized transcript, the notary server requires a signing key.
 If this signing key (`notarization.private_key_path` in the config) is not provided by the user, then **by default, a random, ephemeral** signing key will be generated at runtime.

-This ephemeral key, along with its public key, will disappear once the server is stopped.
-This makes it only suitable for testing, unless relevant PKI (public key infrastructure) components are built.
+This ephemeral key, along with its public key, are not saved anywhere by default.
+They will disappear once the server stops.
+This makes them only suitable for testing, unless relevant public key infrastructure is used.

 ### TLS
-TLS needs to be turned on between the prover and the notary for security.
+TLS needs to be turned on between the prover and the notary for security purposes.
 It can be turned off though, if any of the following is true.

 1. This server is run locally.
 2. TLS is to be handled by an external environment, e.g. reverse proxy, cloud setup.